PachaMadhu/Re-release-movie-recommendation/README.md

-Movie Re-Release Prediction & Recommendation System With the growing trend of movie re-releases in India, this project aims to answer two practical questions:
+Movie Re-Release Prediction & Recommendation System\n
+With the growing trend of movie re-releases in India, this project aims to answer two practical questions:
 Will a user watch a movie re-release?